Savvietarmac/Reaction-Speed-p2/README.md

   - Footer at the bottom
   - Nav to the sides by the top
   - Start button in the center
-  - Hero image in the background
+  - Hero image in the background<br>
  ![Index page](assets/readme/index.phone.p2.png)

  ##### Score *need more*